CUMC Privacy and Security Training

 To access the Security Awareness Training modules, go to: http://securitytraining.columbia.edu and log in with your Columbia UNI and password.

-Failure to complete the training modules will result in a loss of access to system resources, such as RASCAL, CROWN, AXIUM and the Columbia Libraries.
+Failure to complete the training modules will result in a loss of access to system resources, such as RASCAL, CROWN, AXIUM, Columbia Libraries, and email.
 If training is completed after a missed deadline, access will be automatically restored within two business days.
 Continued failure could result in suspension or termination.

 For a complete list and description of each training module please see below.